 Work to develop and test these two sets of strategic guidelines is already underway.
 As part of the RIS4CIVIS Week, which took place in Stockholm in October 2022, innovation experts from across the CIVIS Alliance participated in a series of Module 3 workshops:

 - Defining an Innovation Strategy: After a short theoretical introduction, participants mapped the aspects that should be considered when creating an innovation strategy.
 We agreed on a matrix that can be used to create innovation strategies.
-The matrix will now be tested at university level, while we also use it identify topics of common interest to underpin the innovation strategies of the CIVIS member universities.
+The matrix will now be tested at university level, while we also use it to identify topics of common interest to underpin the innovation strategies of the CIVIS member universities.

 - Building/creating a start-up ecosystem: Participants discussed and agreed on a matrix that can serve as a framework when drafting a strategy for creating/improving start-up ecosystems.
 The matrix shall now be tested at university level to evaluate its relevance and applicability to what our members are doing, and to define specific issues and challenges that we can work on together.

 - Start-up related trainings: Inspired by the phases of start-up development, participants defined the challenges, needs and expectations of students, researchers, or alumni.
 We then identified training programmes and workshops to meet these needs, before assessing whether these could be offered at CIVIS level.
-These will serve as a starting point for further reflections as we jointly identify basic start-up training needs and experiment with joint trainings were possible.
+These will serve as a starting point for further reflections as we jointly identify basic start-up training needs and experiment with joint trainings, where possible.

 RIS4CIVIS Podcast - Reinforcing Academia-Business R&I Cooperation